kabirshhaikh/Leetcode/README.md

--> Count nice pairs in an array - leetcode medium problem -> Find mode in Binary Search Tree - leetcode easy problem -> Sum of absolute differences in a sorted array - leetcode medium problem
+-> Count nice pairs in an array - leetcode medium problem -> Find mode in Binary Search Tree - leetcode easy problem -> Sum of absolute differences in a sorted array - leetcode medium problem -> Restore the array from adjacent paris - leetcode medium problem